laurentperrinet/Perrinet20PredictiveProcessing/README.md

 tennis player trying to intercept a passing-shot ball at a (conservative) speed of 20 m/s.
-The position sensed on the retinal space corresponds to the instant when the image was formed on the photoreceptors of the retina and until it reaches our hypothetical motion perception area.
+The position sensed on the retinal space corresponds to the instant when the image was formed on the photoreceptors within the retina, and until it reaches our hypothetical motion perception area.
 At this instant, the sensed physical position is in fact lagging 1 meter behind, that is, approximately at an eccentricity of 45 degrees.
 However, the position at the moment of emitting the motor command will be also 45 degrees *ahead* of its present physical position in visual space.
-As a consequence, note that if the player's gaze is directed to the ball at its **present** position, it is in anticipatory fashion of the position of the ball during the (counterfactual) transport of this position during the sensory delay.
+As a consequence, note that if the player's gaze is directed to the ball at its present position, it is in anticipatory fashion of the position of the ball during the (counterfactual) transport of this position during the sensory delay.
 Alternatively, optimal control may direct action (future motion of the eye) to the expected position when motor commands reach the periphery (muscles).
-Such an example illustrates that even with such a small delay, the visual system is faced with significative perturbations leading to ambiguous choices.
+Such an example illustrates that even with such relatively short delay, the visual system is faced with significative perturbations leading to ambiguous choices.
 This ambiguity is obviously an interesting challenge for modeling predictive processing in the visual system.

 Extending the modeling framework of [@Adams12] for SPEM, it was observed in [@PerrinetAdamsFriston14] that representing hidden states in